-Aiden has natural hair, and taking care of it has been a challenge for me.
-Trying to figure out the best products for natural hair, keeping his hair moisturized and healthy has been trial and error.
+Taking care of natural hair has never been my forte.
+As a matter of fact, it has always been a challenge for me.
+Trying to figure out the best products for Aiden’s natural hair, ensuring it is moisturized and healthy has been trial and error.
 I have had a perm in my hair for as long as I can remember so my hair care is completely different from Aiden’s.

 Never in a million years did I think I would write a blog post about natural hair care (Hello there Motherhood).
 I can barely figure out how to take care of my own hair.
 I am by no means an expert at all, and I am still learning as I go.
 But I figured I’d share a few things that work for us in the hopes that they may work for you also.

-As you can see, Aiden didn’t have much hair when he was born.
+As you can see, Aiden didn’t have much naturalhair when he was born.

 Before Aiden turned one, he had more hair on the top than on the sides.
 One of the main reasons why we decided to cut the sides only.
 It was a nice style and looked great on him.